Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 *Misfit* was a lot smaller than Julian remembered, but *damn* if she wasn’t a welcome sight.
 And he’d have to be ten years dead not to smile at the way Allison was practically *sparking* with happiness at working on the old girl again.

-“She’s just so unique!” she gushed, ducking under the landing gear to check it before flight.
-“Like, the production model took a few lessons from our girl here and they’re special and arguably an improvement, but *Misfit* is her own thing… She’s just got more *character,* you know?”
+"She’s just so unique!" she gushed, ducking under the landing gear to check it before flight.
+"Like, the production model took a few lessons from our girl here and they’re special and arguably an improvement, but *Misfit* is her own thing… She’s just got more *character,* you know?"

-“I think Xiù and I need to be jealous.”
+"I think Xiù and I need to be jealous."

 She gave him an amused Look, then stepped up on the landing strut to check inside the cavity above.
-“I’m not gonna fuck the spaceship, dummy.”
+"I’m not gonna fuck the spaceship, dummy."

-“Oh, I see.
-That’s all we are to you, huh?”
+"Oh, I see.
+That’s all we are to you, huh?"

 Her reply was to throw some wadded-up scrap paper from her pocket at him.